petebachant/petebachant.github.io/_posts/2025-09-01-single-button.md

 in trying to make your code more reusable you broke its ability to achieve its original purpose!

-## How we could improve: Full stack research
+## How we could improve: Full stack science

+Silos and handoffs are bad.

 Maybe don't need this section